0x2a-42/lelwel/examples/c/README.md

 Scopes and typedef names are tracked during parsing, which is required to resolve some ambiguities in the grammar.
 Otherwise no semantic checks are done.

-To parse most programs, you first have to create the preprocessed output by running `ggc -E -P` and remove all remaining `#pragma` directives.
+To parse most programs, you first have to create the preprocessed output by running `gcc -E -P` and remove all remaining `#pragma` directives.